A Campus-wide Framework to Increase Students’ Academic Success

 • Included extensive Learning at Iowa content in the First-Gen Hawks seminar course

-• Over 150 first-generation students in the fall 2023 course will receive three full class sessions of instruction on mindset, metacognition, and memory, and engage in reflection activities to support their implementation of effective learning strategies in all of their courses
+• Over 150 first-generation students in the fall 2023 course received three full class sessions of instruction on mindset, metacognition, and memory, and engage in reflection activities to support their implementation of effective learning strategies in all of their courses.

 • Produced additional materials that focus on actionable tips for students to implement the three Ms for effective learning (Mindset, Metacognition, Memory)